“What types of milkweed should I plant in my garden?”

 - Life Cycle: Perennial

-- Approximate Mature Size: up to 1.5 meters
+- Approximate Mature Size: 3 to 4 feet

 - Bloom Time: March to November in temperate climates, year-round in tropical climates.